TIAF-A/LinkedIn-User-Guide/README.md

 # LinkedIn-User-Guide
-This repository contains a user Guide For Accessing a LinkedIn
+This repository contains a user Guide For creating a new LinkedIn account using the LinkedIn mobile application.

 ## Contents
-- Introduction
-- Prerequisites
-- Sign-In Steps
+- Home
+- Create a LinkedIn Account
 - Troubleshooting

-For the complete guide, please visit the Wiki.
+For the complete documentation, please visit the Wiki.